 - The plan must pass the ‘best interest of creditors’ test.

 When you want to receive Chapter 13 bankruptcy help, you should meet with an experienced attorney to discuss your options.
 The lawyer will assist you in choosing the best decision for your financial situation.
-If you need Chapter 13 bankruptcy help, contact Douglas Jacobson at 678.341.9114.
+If you need Chapter 13 bankruptcy help, contact an attorney at Douglas Jacobson.